kedro-org/kedro/CONTRIBUTING.md

 The Kedro team pledges to foster and maintain a friendly community.
 We enforce a [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure every Kedroid is welcomed and treated with respect.

-## Join the community and help it grow!
+## Join the community

 You can find the Kedro community on our [Discord server](https://discord.gg/akJDeVaxnB), which is where we share news and announcements, and general chat.
 You're also welcome to post links here to any articles or videos about Kedro that you create, or find, such as how-tos, showcases, demos, blog posts or tutorials.

 We also curate a [Github repo that lists content created by the Kedro community](https://github.com/quantumblacklabs/kedro-community).

-# Get involved with the Kedro project
+## Contribute to the project

+There are quite a few ways to contribute to the project, find inspiration from the table below.

 |Activity|Description|
 |-|-|